genderkit/genderkit/_articles/breast-reduction.md

 ---
-title: Breast reduction
+title: breast reduction
 weighting: 5
 feature:
   image: surgeons.jpg
   caption: "Faces of surgeons performing surgery"
 ---

-### More information
+### Are there other options?

-Breast reduction removes part of the breast tissue in order to reduce the size of the breasts.
+Breast reduction removes only part of the breast tissue in order to reduce the size of the breasts.
 For complete removal of the breasts, see [periareolar mastectomy]({% link _articles/periareolar-mastectomy.md %}) and [double incision mastectomy]({% link _articles/double-incision-mastectomy.md %}).

+For temporarily reducing the visibility of breasts, you could try [binding]({% link _articles/binding.md %}) or [disguising your body shape]({% link _articles/disguising-body-shape.md %}).

 ### Where can I learn more?